Listed below are some possible explanations as to why many millions of people were taught to spell Dilemna with an N.

-That would explain why so many spell it with an N and why it might even have spread across the English speaking world, so seems a plausible explanation at first glance.
+That would instantly appear to explain why so many spell it with an N and why it might even have spread across the English speaking world, so seems a plausible explanation at first glance.

-Firstly, no one can find such a text book, any mention of 'Dilemma' always has the double MM spelling.
+No one can uncover such a text book, any mention of 'Dilemma' always has the double MM spelling.

 The Academical Explanation:

 Philologists (language experts) have suggested that the Dilemna misspelling is an error that stretches back hundreds of years for the simple reason that our brains gloss over the error.
 At a quick glance the different spellings are easy to miss - 'mm' or 'mn' look very similar in some print.